 Losing weight has been shown to give great benefits to people who are at risk of, or that have diabetes.
 Benefits include a reduction in blood glucose levels, reduced cholesterol and blood pressure and in those at risk it can help to prevent diabetes.

 If you are thinking about trying to lose weight it is helpful to consider what your reasons are for wanting to do this, and how confident you feel.
-If you have strong reasons for wishing to lose weight, this is likely to give you more motivation to succeed.
-Try writing down what would be good about losing weight and then consider what difficulties you are likely to face along the way.
+Write down what would be good about losing weight and then consider what difficulties you are likely to face along the way.
 If you can predict what these might be and how you may overcome them then you are more likely to succeed.
-You should also set a realistic target for weight loss; ideally this should be no more than 0.5-1kg (1-2Ib) a week

 Having the support of a friend or family member or a healthcare professional can be a great help.
 You can share with them your goals and discuss your progress along the way.